‘Dance Moms’ Season 7: Chloe Reunites With Elites For Nationals Vs. Abby’s Minis

 For those who have not been up to date with the Dance Moms Season 7 filming, Chloe is set to appear in more episodes when the show returns later this year and has actually been competing as part of the Murrieta Dance Project (MDP).

 In fact, she helped the team win the group category at the recently concluded Sheer Talent competition.
-The ALDC members did not compete in the category though after Abby Lee Miller’s unexpected return, which resulted to a heated feud between her and some of the mothers who even threatened to leave Dance Moms.
+The ALDC members did not compete in the category though after Abby Lee Miller’s unexpected return, which resulted in a heated feud between her and some of the mothers who even threatened to leave Dance Moms.

 Lukasiak’s involvement with MDP has some fans under the impression that Nia and the girls are leaving ADLC to be part of the Erin Babbs-owned group.
 However, since they are at 8 Count, it is believed they will represent that studio for Nationals.